BE 2026

 Knoxville Broadcast continues Bielawa’s celebrated series of Broadcast performances in Berlin, San Francisco, and Louisville—each rooted in the history and community of its location.
 The San Francisco Chronicle called Crissy Broadcast, “…one of the most moving performances of the year…where all the boundaries we take for granted in musical life…are casually obliterated.”

-For Knoxville, Bielawa has composed a new score inspired by the city’s landscape, voices, and musical traditions.
-More than 600 local musicians of all ages and backgrounds will take part, including the Appalachian Equality Chorus, Knoxville Community Band, Knoxville Symphony Youth Orchestra, Halls Middle School Bands, L&N Stem Academy Concert Band and Orchestra, Drums Up Guns Down, members of Nief-Norf, Hardin Valley Academy Guitar Ensemble, Roane State Choral Society, and the University of Tennessee Gospel Choir, and students from the UT College of Music.
-Three all-ages “pickup” groups—Sterchi String Band (old-time), Found Forte (youth percussion), and the Sunsphere Singers (intergenerational choir)—are also open to the public.
+For Knoxville, Bielawa composed a new score inspired by the city’s landscape, voices, and musical traditions.
+More than 600 local musicians of all ages and backgrounds took part, including the Appalachian Equality Chorus, Knoxville Community Band, Knoxville Symphony Youth Orchestra, Halls Middle School Bands, L&N Stem Academy Concert Band and Orchestra, Drums Up Guns Down, members of Nief-Norf, Hardin Valley Academy Guitar Ensemble, Roane State Choral Society, and the University of Tennessee Gospel Choir, and students from the UT College of Music.
+Three all-ages “pickup” groups—Sterchi String Band (old-time), Found Forte (youth percussion), and the Sunsphere Singers (intergenerational choir)—were also open to the public.

 ABOUT THE COMPOSER